-The Year-End Report format is flexible.
-Although a format is suggested, it is only a broad context to discuss professional activity and development.
-The Year-End Report must be signed and commented on by the educator and the supervisor.
-Signed copies of the Year-End Report are sent to the Human Resource Department and placed in the district personnel file.
+The Year-End Report must be electronically finalized and commented on by the educator and the supervisor.
+Electronically finalized and forwarded to the Human Resource Department and placed in the district personnel file.

 Personnel Files

 Two types of documents are developed during this performance appraisal process: